bashfulrobot/developer.konghq.com/docker/README.md

 # Kong Developer Documentation - Docker

-Run the Kong Developer Documentation offline using Docker.
+Run the Kong Developer Documentation offline using Docker with a simplified single-stage build.

 ## Quick Start